tarantool/tarantool-vscode/README.md

 local unnamed_user = { name = 'Unnamed' }
 ```

-For more examples, refer to [Emmylua documentation](https://emmylua.github.io/annotation.html).
+For more examples, refer to [the examples folder](examples/) with tutorials on how to type your Lua code.

 ## Contributing